The Bible repeatedly teaches that “God is able” — able to save, heal, deliver, and fulfill every promise He has made to His people.

 When childless Abraham was 75 and his barren wife Sarah was 65, God promised them a son.
 Twenty-five years later (a quarter of a century!) the promised son Isaac was born to 100-year-old Abraham and 90-year-old Sarah.
 This was undeniably a miracle.
 Yet Abraham had not wavered into unbelief concerning God’s promise.
 Rather, he grew strong in faith.
 How could he do that as he and Sarah passed further into their very elderly years?
 Simple: Abraham remained “fully convinced that God was able to do what He had promised.”

 Do you have promises from God that He has spoken to you from His Word the Bible and confirmed to you by the inner witness of His Spirit?
 If those promises seem to have been delayed, remember Abraham and Sarah!
 The promise came when she was 65.
 She gave birth to the baby when she was 90!
 God is able!
-Continue to believe for His faithfulness to you and His limitless ability to do immeasurably more than all you’ve asked or imagined.
+Continue to believe for His faithfulness to you.
+And trust God's power and ability to do immeasurably more than all you’ve asked or imagined.

 The two men were blind.
 Even today, with the amazing progress of modern medicine, there are numerous cases of blindness that are incurable by man’s best efforts.
 By contrast, Jesus had no medical training.
 His vocational training had been in carpentry.
 Nevertheless, as the Son of God, the Second Person of the Trinity, He had divine power over the creation, including over all diseases and infirmities.
 He still does!